Type 2 diabetes is often diagnosed following blood or urine tests for something else.

 If you're diagnosed with diabetes

-What your GP or practice nurse will discuss with you will depend on your diagnosis and if you have other existing medical conditions.
+Your GP or practice nurse will discuss your diagnosis with you.
+What they say will depend on if you have other existing medical conditions.

 Usually, they'll talk to you about: